cmeadowstech/cmeadowstech/README.md

 :blue_book: <a href="https://github.com/cmeadowstech/scripts">[scripts]</a> - A splattering of PowerShell, Python, and IAC of both the work and personal variety.

-:computer: <a href="https://github.com/cmeadowstech/Website">[website]</a> - Originally for the <a href="https://cloudresumechallenge.dev/">Cloud Resume Challenge</a>.
-Currently in the process of converting it over to the Django framework.
+:computer: <a href="https://github.com/cmeadowstech/website-tw">[website]</a> - I have a couple different repositories for very different versions of my site.
+Currrent version was created with Tailwind CSS and is running on an Azure Static Web App.

 :suspension_railway: [[Terraform: Up and Running]](https://github.com/cmeadowstech/Terraform-Up-and-Running) - Based on the [book](https://www.terraformupandrunning.com/), but I am writing everything for Azure instead of AWS.